ImparaAI/monte-carlo-tree-search/readme.md

 ## Tweaking the discovery factor

-When building a new child node, you can change the rate at which the library prefers to expand undiscovered states over states that have demonstrated value in previous expansions.
+When building a new child node, you can change the rate at which the library prefers to expand undiscovered states over states that have demonstrated value in previous expansions:

 ```python
 node = Node(state)